NHS staff see Ed Sheeran tickets cancelled hours before concert

-NHS staff have been left "disgusted" after their tickets to see Ed Sheeran in Glasgow were cancelled just hours before the performance.
+NHS staff have been left "disgusted" after their tickets to see Ed Sheeran in Hampden were cancelled just hours before the performance.

-The singer-songwriter will perform at Hampden Park on Friday - in a second gig in the city this week as part of his latest tour.
+The singer-songwriter will perform tonight in a second gig in the city this week as part of his latest Mathematics Tour.

 However, hundreds of social care and NHS workers who bought tickets using discount-providing Blue Light Card have woken up to cancelled tickets on the day of the performance.